 - a written prescription by your physician describing you you need a walk-in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti slip floor”, etc.

 Please know that even if you have all of these, Medicare may still deny you.
 There is no guarantee that they will reimburse you.

-So, where it may be very difficult to get Medicare to pay for a walk in bathtub, Medicare Advantage (MA) is a different story.
+So, where it may be very difficult to get Medicare to pay for a walk-in tub, Medicare Advantage (MA) is a different story.
 Because this is run by private insurance companies the rules will be different from one company to another so if you have MA please check with your company.

 But all MA insurance offer “health related supplemental benefits” which is loosely defined (hence the different interpretations by different insurance companies).
-But since we’re talking about walk in bathtubs in this article I’ll how these supplemental benefits would impact your purchase of this item.
 Basically, if any one of the following criteria are met – your Medicare Advantage insurance may pay for your bathtub.